SevenSecrets/makers-tech-tests/README.md

 # Makers Tech Tests

-A selection of tech tests done during the individual tech tests week of Makers
+A selection of tech tests done during the individual tech tests week of Makers.

+Each test has its own README also contained within its directory.

 ## Bank Test